GabriFili850/blog-gatsby-contentful/README.md

 - `contentful:migrate` auto-loads `.env.development`/`.env` and runs with `--yes`.

 - After a numbered migration runs, the migration tracker entry is updated automatically.

+## Topics

+Topics are now a single-select dropdown on the `blogPost` content type.
+The header dropdown only shows topics that have at least one post.